7 Streams of Income: The Secret To Becoming a Millionaire

 Before we go any further, you should first realize that when it comes to making money, there are only three types of income:

-Unfortunately, most people go their entire careers with only one income source as this is the most common way we’re taught to earn a living.
+Unfortunately, most people go through their entire careers with only one income source as this is the most common way we’re taught to earn a living.

 If you earn active income ONLY, you’re trading your amount of time for money

-#2 Passive income
+#2.
+Passive income

 This type of income is what I’m mainly focused on growing.
 The best part is that it’s NOT directly tied to active work performed.